ygfalcon/Solsniper-zero/README.md

    ```

 3. **Configure API access**
    The scanner uses the BirdEye API when `BIRDEYE_API_KEY` is set.
-If the key
+This
-   is missing, it will fall back to scanning the blockchain directly using the
+   variable is optional&mdash;if it is omitted the bot automatically scans the
-   RPC endpoint specified by `SOLANA_RPC_URL`.
+   blockchain directly using the RPC endpoint provided via `SOLANA_RPC_URL`.
    To use BirdEye, export the API key:

    ```bash